wesleycamargo/azure-docs.pt-br/articles/batch/quick-create-cli.md

 ---
-title: "Início rápido do Azure - Executar trabalho do Lote - CLI"
+title: Início rápido do Azure - Executar trabalho do Lote - CLI
 description: Aprenda rapidamente a executar um trabalho do Lote com a CLI do Azure.
 services: batch
 author: dlepow